Wedding F.A.Q.

 Here Be Dragons…

-You will need to buy a ticket prior to the event in order to attend our wedding.
+You will need to purchase a ticket to Love Burn to attend the wedding.

-While this is going to be a very different experience from others you might have had, YOU CAN DO IT!
-Love Burn is not a festival.
+While this will be a very different experience than what you might have done before, it does not have to be a difficult one.
+A “burn is similar to music festivals like Electric Forest or Tomorrowland, but Love Burn is not a festival.
 It is a temporary, collaboratively-built, decommodified community with distinct norms, values, and principles.
 That means you cannot purchase food or supplies (other than ice) inside the event and people who attend are expected to adhere to the principles and to participate and volunteer in some way.
 The Love Burn community is built on the same principles as Burning Man in Black Rock City, Nevada.
 Jaidy and Chick chose Love Burn because we believe it is a more accessible, kinder, gentler event to hold a wedding ceremony where our friends and family could attend.
 The location is beautiful, and we hope that you enjoy this opportunity for a beachfront vacation adventure.

 What is the environment like at Love Burn?